Austin Sheerline: Engine

+Chassis

+Austin produced two chassis for the Austin Sheerline and the Austin Princess.

+Initially only a saloon version on a 9-foot-11¼-inch (3 metre) wheelbase chassis was made, but this was joined by a limousine version in late 1949 on a stretched 11 ft (3.3 metre) chassis available for use by coachbuilders for conversion to an ambulance, shooting brake estate or hearse.

 A pressed-steel cross-braced chassis frame was used, and for the first time on an Austin, independent front suspension.
 Other features were a hydraulic jacking system, Lockheed hydraulic brakes and a steering-column gearshift.
 Suspension was by coil springs at the front and semi-elliptic leaf springs at the rear.